Heymity/UniversalInventorySystem/README.md

 In the next version you shoud be able to properly save the inventories with no trouble at all.
 Also it should fix some bugs related to the unity editor version

+All updates are being done on the v4 branch, feel free to test it out.
+As I am writing this it is all working, just missing some extra features that will be implemented in the near future

 ## What is it?